-Attorney Alice Rosenthal 203-688-0113 arosenthal@cca-ct.org Attorney Bonnie Roswig 860-545-8581 broswig@cca-ct.org Attorney Jay Sicklick 860-570-5327 jsicklick@cca-ct.org
+Attorney Alice Rosenthal 203-688-0113 arosenthal@cca-ct.org Attorney Kathryn Meyer kmeyer@cca-ct.org Attorney Bonnie Roswig 860-545-8581 broswig@cca-ct.org Attorney Jay Sicklick 860-570-5327 jsicklick@cca-ct.org

-The information in this guide reflects the law as of August 2020.
+The information in this guide reflects the law as of March 2021.
 Law and policy regarding protection of transgender and gender nonconforming individuals is rapidly changing.
 Information in this guide is provided as reference only and should not be interpreted as legal advice in an individual case.
 If you would like specific information, please contact one of the attorneys listed above.
-We would like to thank Olivia Graffeo-Cohen, Hannah Hussey, and Casey Gilfoil for their tireless commitment to drafting this publication.
+Special thanks to Center for Children's Advocacy law student interns Casey Gilfoil, Olivia Graffeo-Cohen, Hannah Hussey, and Aaron Kelley for their assistance with this guide. © Center for Children's Advocacy 2021 cca-ct.org